MAX Light Rail: Stations

-The MAX system consists of 94 stations, of which 48 are served by the Blue Line, 30 by the Green Line, 26 by the Red Line, 17 by the Orange Line, and 17 by the Yellow Line.
-Of these, 32 stations are served by at least two lines and eight stations are served by three lines.
-The system's central stations, where all MAX services interconnect, are situated within two city blocks in downtown Portland occupied by the Pioneer Courthouse and Pioneer Courthouse Square.
-They are the Pioneer Courthouse and Pioneer Place stations—served by the Green, Orange, and Yellow lines—and the Pioneer Square stations—served by the Blue and Red lines.
+MAX consists of 93 stations, of which 47 are served by the Blue Line, 30 by the Green Line, 36 by the Red Line, 17 by the Orange Line, and 17 by the Yellow Line.
+Furthermore, 46 stations are served by at least two lines and eight stations are served by three lines.
+The system's central stations, where all MAX services interconnect, border the two city blocks in downtown Portland occupied by the Pioneer Courthouse and Pioneer Courthouse Square; they are the Pioneer Courthouse and Pioneer Place stations—served by the Green, Orange, and Yellow lines—and the Pioneer Square stations—served by the Blue and Red lines.

 MAX stations vary in size but are generally simple and austere.
 Platforms are about 200 ft long as a result of Portland's short city blocks in downtown, which restrict trains to two-car consists.
 Like other North American light rail systems, MAX stations do not have faregates; paid fare zones are delineated but remain accessible to anyone.
 In 2015, TriMet proposed installing turnstiles at some stations along the Portland–Milwaukie segment but never did so.
 Stations are typically equipped with trash cans, shelters, and ticket vending machines.
 Most stations have arrival information displays that show when trains arrive and other service information.
 These displays were first installed at I-205 and Portland Transit Mall stations, and a federal grant in 2013 enabled TriMet to add more at other locations.
 Concessionaires sometimes open coffee shops at certain stations.